-- Serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs): These antidepressants increase the levels of serotonin and norepinephrine (a chemical is also known as a stress hormone) by inhibiting their reabsorption into brain cells.
+- Serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs): These antidepressants increase the levels of serotonin and norepinephrine (a chemical also known as a stress hormone) by inhibiting their reabsorption into brain cells.
 These include fluoxetine, fluvoxamine, sertraline, citalopram, paroxetine, venlafaxine, milnacipran, desvenlafaxine, levomilnacipran, duloxetine, and escitalopram.

-- Benzodiazepines: These gamma-aminobutyric acid GABA neurotransmitter drugs are typically fast-acting medications especially in patients with a history of addiction.
+- Benzodiazepines: These gamma-aminobutyric acid GABA neurotransmitter drugs are typically fast-acting medications, especially in patients with a history of addiction.
 The prescribed benzodiazepines include lorazepam, clonazepam, and diazepam.

 - Beta-Blockers: Beta-blockers are typically only used to treat infrequent, performance-related episodes of social anxiety.
 Beta-blockers like atenolol and propranolol may be prescribed to patients with social anxiety disorder specifically in performance situations.